Futile Attraction

 Futile Attraction is a 2004 New Zealand film directed by Mark Prebble.
 It is an anti-romantic comedy filmed in mockumentary style.
-The movie attracted media attention for the fact that it was largely funded by web donations.
+The movie attracted media attention for the fact that it was the first New Zealand feature film, and one of the first films internationally, to be crowd-funded through internet donations.

 Plot

 A film crew are making a Reality TV show about a couple brought together by a dating agency.
 However, the couple are so incompatible that the crew must manipulate the relationship to get the footage they need for the show.

 Randal (Peter Rutherford) is a telemarketer with a passion for telephones who has never quite broken away from his controlling mother; Germaine (Danielle Mason) is an activist who agrees to be filmed in order to publicise the threat a new dam poses to her favourite stream.
 During the filming, presenter Dudley (Alistair Browning), who is willing to do anything to get himself looking good on camera, clashes with Anne (Glenda Tuaine), who prefers to ignore their boss's ever-changing scripting instructions in preference to a more objective look at the reality of the relationship.